hres/cfg-task-service/README.md

 Start MongoDB as a service rather than manually

-Now that MongoDB is up-and-running, change the `host` and `port` properties in the [mongodb.properties] file in order to allow the Java API to connect to it.
+Now that MongoDB is up-and-running, copy and rename [mongodb.properties.template] to mongodb.properties (cp mongdb.properties.template mongdb.properties).
+Change the `host` and `port` properties in the mongodb.properties file in order to allow the Java API to connect to it.

 ---